RioCantre/nft-preview-card/README.md

 ### Useful resources

-- [Google fonts](https://fonts.google.com/) - The font style in the given design can be found in google fonts.
 - [W3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity) - This help me solved the hover state of the hero image.
 I used this example and applied it on CSS style.

 ## Author